pengSherryYel/Replidec/README.md

 ## Aim

-Use bayes classifier combine with homology search to predict virus replication cycle
+Use a Bayesian classifier combined with a homology search to predict a virus replication cycle

 ## Install

-### Method 1: using Conda (Recommend using bioconda with latest version)
+### Method 1: using Conda (Recommend using bioconda with the latest version)

 ```bash
 conda create -n replidec